Do you have health insurance?

 Review the graphic below for more information.

-You can click on each blue number to be linked to contact information.
+Click on each blue number to be linked to contact information.

 Contact your local county department of human services to schedule an appointment.
-Click on the blue number 1 for contact information.

 Contact one of your local Health Coverage Guides to schedule an appointment.
-Click on the blue number 2 for contact information.

 DentaQuest provides dental plan services to Health First Colorado (Medicaid) consumers.
-Click the blue number 5 for contact information.

 Need Health Insurance?
 Gather These Items